Linja82/Bluetooth-Serial-Communication-With-Arduino/README.md

 # Bluetooth Serial Communication With Arduino
  Instructions on how to control an Arduino through bluetooth
+ NOTE: Disconnect the TX and RX pins of the bluetooth module when you are uploading the code.
 ## Required Components
 - Arduino Uno R3
 - LED X 5 (Any colour will do)